doncarlo5/recipe-book-app/README.md

 # ⚡️ Introduction

-Welcome to Recipe Book, an application allows user to create, search, and delete their favorite recipes with ease.
+Welcome to Recipe Book, an application allows user to create, search, and delete recipes with ease.

 # 🔥 Features